emarekica/js/Jonas/Guess-My-Number/NOTES.md

 # DOM and Event fundamentals
----

-### selecting an HTML element through JS
+## selecting an HTML element through JS

->
-  -- HTML is important for class names of elements
+-- HTML important for class names of elements
 -- we select them through JS

     document.querySelector()

 **querySelector() is a method available on the document object**

 -- you need to pass a SELECTOR into the method > the same one you would use in CSS -- you pass in an element with a class name you want (ex. message) -- you need to add the "..."

-    document.querySelector(".message").textContent;
+`document.querySelector(".message").textContent;`

 -- result is a selection of the element
--- `.textContent` reads the text content property
+-- .textContent reads the text content property
--- when we have multiple dot operators(`.message .textContent`), they are executed **L > R**
+-- when we have multiple dot operators(.message .textContent), they are executed L > R -- there are another methods for selecting DOM elements

----

 ## What is the DOM?

-**DOM (document object model)**
+  **= DOM (document object model)**
-  = structured representation of HTML documents
+  **= structured representation of HTML documents**

 -- allows JS to access HTML elements & styles and manipulate them (change txt, HTML attributes, CSS styles...)
 -- connection point between HTML documents and JS code